Carht/learning-elixir/README.md

-# learning-erlang
+# learning-elixir
-Learning Erlang --this repository is only for practices--
+Learning Elixir/Erlang --this repository is only for practices--

 # Usar Ecto con una base de datos previamente creada.